 My bet is that there are a lot of things in common with all of our stories because it appears to me that things haven't changed too much over the years.
-Perhaps the saying "plus ça change, plus c'est la même chose" or in a more often used interpretation: "the more things change, the more they stay the same" - is the very reason we often need to be reminded about what to do, and what not to do when we do things that matter to us.
+Perhaps the saying plus ça change, plus c'est la même chose or a more loosely and often used interpretation: 'the more things change, the more they stay the same' - is the very reason we often need to be reminded about what to do, and what not to do when we do things that matter.